Database Upgrade Methods

 Upgrading In-Place

-Upgrading Databases in-place is similar to a "traditional" upgrade where, rather than replacing an existing Database instance with a new one, the existing instance is upgraded itself.
-This means that Services don't have to be updated to use the new instance but it also makes it difficult or, in some cases, impossible to roll back if you find that a Service isn't compatible with the new version after upgrading.
+Upgrading Databases in-place works similarly to a "traditional" upgrade where, rather than replacing an existing Database instance with a new one, the existing instance is upgraded itself.
+This means that Services don't have to be updated to use the new instance, but it also makes it difficult or, in some cases, impossible to roll back if you find that a Service isn't compatible with the new version after upgrading.

-In-place upgrades must be performed by an Aptible team member.
+In-place upgrades must be performed by Aptible Support.

-ElasticSearch / ElasticSearch 7+ can generally be upgraded in-place but there are some exceptions:
+• ElasticSearch can generally be upgraded in-place but there are some exceptions:

 • ES 6.X and below can be upgraded up to ES 6.8